-Copayment is a set amount that people pay in dollars when they make a doctor’s visit or fill a prescription.
-Coinsurance is a percentage that people pay for medical costs after reaching their deductible.
+Copayment is a set amount people pay when they make a doctor’s visit or fill a prescription.
+Whereas, coinsurance is a percentage that people pay for medical costs after reaching their deductible.

 Most insurance plans will include copayments and coinsurance.